root-project/root/README/ReleaseNotes/v634/index.md

 * [[ROOT-5843](https://its.cern.ch/jira/browse/ROOT-5843)] - List of loaded libraries
 * [[ROOT-5439](https://its.cern.ch/jira/browse/ROOT-5439)] - Dump-output of TH1 not showing pointerness of fArray
 * [[ROOT-2345](https://its.cern.ch/jira/browse/ROOT-2345)] - Optimize TMatrixDSparse operation kAtA

+## Release 6.34.02

+Published on December 16, 2024

+### Items addressed in this release

+This release includes a few minor fixes in RDataFrame and RooFit, besides the item below.
+Moreover, built-in Davix was patched to build with GCC14 while waiting for the new Davix release.

+* [[#17222](https://github.com/root-project/root/issues/12460)] - Regression in Python ownership for histograms within subdirectories with ROOT 6.34.00

+## HEAD of the v6-34-00-patches branch